a5c-ai/seed-generic/README.md

 </a>
 </p>

-# a5c generic project seed - team included
+# a5c generic project seed

 Build an entire project from scratch using a5c